basilfx/TRADFRI-Hacking/PRODUCTS.md

 * Socket: GU10
 * Potted: no
+* TRÅDFRI Module: ICC-1

 Teardown:

-* Use a small flat screw driver to lift up the plastic lens.
+Use a small flat screw driver to lift up the plastic lens.

 TRÅDFRI Module pinout: